ScottESanDiego/Fetch-Latest-File/README.md

 - `filename`: The start of the file name to search for. *(Required)*
 - `extension`: The file extension(s) to search for. *(Optional)*
 - `min_size`: The minimum size of the files to fetch.
 Specify the size as a string with a unit: B for bytes, K for kilobytes, M for megabytes, G for gigabytes.
 For example, "1M" for 1 megabyte. *(Optional)*
+- `target_id`: A unique identifier for this fetch operation.
+Allows parallel execution and namespaced results.
+If not specified, uses "default". *(Optional)*

 Here's an example of how to call this service: